alicemunsal/dohex/DoHex.md

 What is a component anyway.
 Famous blue book, Bounded Context
-* It may be a very simple one that only sends email or calculate interest .
+* It may be a very simple one that only sends email or calculate interest.
-*
-Or more complex notification service that sends email, sms and mobile notifications.
+* It provides group of functionalities like notification service(send) Or more complex notification service that sends email, sms and mobile notifications.
 Or full functional single application